AirPod EMF Radiation: Risks, Safety, and Expert Advice

 *The information on EMF Academy is for educational purposes only and is not a substitute for professional medical advice.
 Please review our full Medical Disclaimer for more details.
 This post may contain affiliate links.
 Please see my disclosure to learn more.

-I’ve broken this guide up a bit to make it easier to consume, so if you’re looking for something in particular, please feel free to scroll through as you need, it won’t hurt my feelings.
-However, I do think that everything you’ll read here is important and interesting, so I’d encourage you to be patient!
+I've broken this guide up a bit to make it easier to consume, so if you're looking for something in particular, please feel free to use the table of contents below.

 Ok, enough blabbing, let's talk about whether AirPods are safe, and how and why they emit EMF radiation.